Pocomoke Crape MyrtleLagerstroemia hybrid 'Pocomoke'

-As gardens get smaller there is a great deal of interest in smaller plants and plant breeders have responded by producing some real jewels that grace even the smallest garden.
+As gardens become smaller there is a lot of interest in smaller plants.
+Plant breeders have responded by producing some real jewels that grace even the smallest garden.
 Crape Myrtles are fantastic plants for summer color and they are very drought-resistant and tolerant of harsh conditions.
-Most of them are large bushes and even small trees, so they do not fit well into a smaller garden, so if you have a small garden you may have been missing out on these terrific plants.
-The Pocomoke Crape Myrtle has changed all that and now, in the smallest garden, or even if you have no garden at all, you can enjoy the beautiful crêpe-paper flowers of these wonderful plants.
+Most of them are large bushes and even small trees, and they don’t fit well into a smaller garden, so if you have a small garden you may have been missing out on these terrific plants.

+The Pocomoke Crape Myrtle has changed all that; so now, in the smallest garden, or even if you have no garden at all, you can enjoy the beautiful crepe-paper flowers of these wonderful plants.

 The Pocomoke Crape Myrtle will grow less than two feet tall and about three feet across, keeping this dwarf habit for many years.
 Because of its small size it is an ideal choice for a colorful container plant or for group-plantings in the garden in front of larger shrubs.
 It is especially showy because its rose-pink flowers start to appear in early summer and continue right into the fall, bringing rich color throughout the time when your garden is having the most use.
 It has also been specially bred to be resistant to the unsightly powdery mildew that often disfigures other Crape Myrtles and detracts from their beauty, so this plant will be gorgeous all the time.

 Pocomoke Crape Myrtle Grows as a small, compact bush, wider than it is high.
-It will grow to perhaps 2 feet tall in the garden, but only 19 inches tall in a container, even after several years.
+It will grow to perhaps 2 feet tall in the garden, but only 20 inches tall in a container, even after several years.
 It will be about 3 feet wide in a container and a little wider in the garden.
-So if you just have a little space to fill, or if you are looking for a low group of plants to use in the front of a border, or in a narrow strip, perhaps along a driveway, the Pocomoke Crape Myrtle makes an ideal choice.
-Even if the area is hot, sunny and dry your plants will thrive and flower for at least four months of the year.
+So if you just have a little space to fill, or if you are looking for a low group of plants to use in the front of a border, or in a narrow strip – perhaps along a driveway – the Pocomoke Crape Myrtle makes an ideal choice.
+Even if the area is hot, sunny and dry, your plants will thrive and flower for at least four months of the year.

 Choose a sunny spot for your Pocomoke Crape Myrtle.
 It should be planted in well-drained soil and not in a low-lying area of your garden.
-It will grow in all kinds of soil as long as they are not regularly wet and it has some salt-resistance so it can be planted close to a road.
-It is important when planting crepe myrtles not to plant any deeper than the containers they are in and not to cover the roots with a lot of soil.
-So dig a hole two or three times wider than the pot, but no deeper.
+It will grow in all kinds of soil as long as they are not often soggy, and it has some salt-resistance, so it can be planted close to a road.
+It is important when planting Crepe Myrtles not to plant any deeper than the containers they are in and not to cover the roots with a lot of soil.
+Dig a hole two or three times wider than the pot, but no deeper.
 Place your plants in the hole, replace most of the soil and firm it well down.
 Then water thoroughly and replace the rest of the soil, being careful not to cover the roots with any extra soil.

 For container planting, make sure your pot or planter has drainage holes and use a regular potting soil for outdoor plants.
 Mix some coarse sand into the soil to give your plants the good drainage they love.
 Water container plants only when the soil has become a little dry and always water thoroughly.
 Use a liquid flowering-plant fertilizer every two weeks form spring to late summer.